Bujumbura: Sports

 Bujumbura is the location for the city's multisport Intwari stadium.
 Mainly used for football matches, it is the country's largest stadium with 22,000 seats.

 The city is also home to many basketball and tennis courts, as well as a multitude of indoor and outdoor swimming pools.

+The stadium was refurbished under a FIFA Forward-funded project and officially inaugurated on 31 January 2026.
+FIFA said the renovated venue’s capacity was 15,000 and that it now has an artificial pitch and floodlights.